alecramsay/pg/docs/index.markdown

 ## Scope

 I chose to study the 37 states apportioned three or more congressional districts in the 2020 census.
+With only two districts, a state has many Voronoi diagrams.

 This analysis uses maps drawn in Dave's Redistricting.
 Besides the official maps used for the 2022 congressional elections, it uses the five notable maps for each state that have the highest ratings for proportionality, competitiveness, minority representation, compactness, and county--district splitting.
-While these are not definitively the *best* on their respective dimensions, DRA users work hard to find maps that optimize these dimensions and have their map be the notable map.
-In other words, they are good proxies for maps that maximize these dimensions, and together they illustrate the tradeoffs between the dimensions.
+While these are not definitively the *best* on their respective dimensions (globally optimal), DRA users work hard to find maps that optimize these dimensions and have their map be the notable map, so they are good proxies for maps that maximize these dimensions and they illustrate the tradeoffs between these dimensions.

 For [each state](./_pages/states.markdown), I compare these six maps to the baseline districts I generated.